 This Plant Profile is longer than usual for a few reasons:

 Turmeric has been riding the crest of an ever growing wave of popularity in the West for several years.
-Used for centuries in daily cooking in India, it has been marketed elsewhere as a near miracle cure for inflammation and consumers are told that more is better.
+Used for centuries in daily cooking in India, it has recently been marketed in the U.S. as a near miracle cure for inflammation and consumers are told that more is better.

 A major problem is its use has grown far beyond the borders of the herb community; it is currently being used by people who have little to no training or experience in the broader field of herbal medicine.
-This monograph is an attempt to separate fact from marketing hype by looking at both traditional Indian uses and modern research.
+This monograph is an attempt to separate fact from marketing hype by looking at both traditional uses in India and China and modern research.

 Curcuma longa (Zingiberaceae)

 C. domestica refers to the same plant but is a less commonly used name.